finlaysonstudio/finlaysonstudio-model-evals/plan.md

 - Create documentation and usage examples with AI SDK integration samples

 ### Dequeued
+- Install Vercel AI SDK and its dependencies (zod)

 ### Verified
 - Initialize root monorepo with package.json and npm workspace configuration